This Article

-Mithraism was a Roman mystery religion that flourished in the 2nd and 3rd centuries AD.
-Much is still unknown about this secretive sect, but it involved the worship of the ancient Persian god Mithras in caves, a communal meal, and initiation through seven stages of an astrologically-themed hierarchy.
+Mithraism is a Roman mystery religion that flourished in the 2nd through 4th centuries CE.
+Much is still unknown about this secretive sect, but it involved the worship of the Persian god Mithras in caves, a communal meal, and initiation through seven stages of an astrologically-themed hierarchy.
+It seems to have been for men only and was especially popular among soldiers.

 History